kugulacoin/kugulacoin-smart-contract-with-stake/README.md

   - You can change the daily earning rate by owner.
   - You can ersize your total supplay by owner.

-You can use this Smart Contect for free it' gift for every one.
+You can use this Smart Content for free as gift for everyone.

 > We can help you to use this smart contect.
 > Don't keep any information you know.
 > We love to share your project for everyone.

-Don't forget this
+Don't forget!!

 > “The people who are crazy enough
 > to think they can change the world